ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 It means that, instead of implicitly designating `main` as the only entry point, we need a mechanism to explicitly designate one or more Leo functions as entry points.

-A simple approach could be to use an annotation like `@interface` to designate _interface functions_, i.e. entry points:
+A simple approach could be to use an annotation like `@entrypoint` to designate _entry point functions_:
 ```
-@interface
+@entrypoint
 function mint(...) -> ... { ... }

-@interface
+@entrypoint
 function transfer(...) -> ... { ... }
 ```
 This has a precedent, in the use of `@test` to designate Leo test functions that are not compiled to circuits.

 Another approach is to use a keyword, e.g.
 ```
-interface function mint(...) -> ... { ... }
+entrypoint function mint(...) -> ... { ... }

-interface function transfer(...) -> ... { ... }
+entrypoint function transfer(...) -> ... { ... }
 ```
-Yet another approach is to group interface functions inside a new block construct, e.g.
+Yet another approach is to group entrypoint functions inside a new block construct, e.g.
 ```
-interface {
+entrypoint {

     function mint(...) -> ... { ... }